Lenient Regret for Multi-Armed Bandits: Thompson Sampling for Lenient Regret

 Moreover, if $\mu^*>1-\epsilon$, then $R_f(T)=\Ocal(1)$. \end{restatable} The proof can be found in the following section.
 In our context, the $\Ocal$ notation hides constants that depend on the mean of the arms and $\epsilon$.
 Notice that \Cref{theorem:dependent upper bound asymptotic} matches the lower bound of \Cref{theorem:dependent_lower_bound} for the set of all bounded distributions (and specifically for Bernoulli arms), up to an absolute constant.
 Notably, when $\mu^*>1-\epsilon$, we prove that the regret is constant, and not only sub-logarithmic, as the lower bound suggests.
-Specifically in this regime, an algorithm can achieve constant lenient regret by identifying an arm with mean greater than $1-\epsilon$ and exploiting it.
+Specifically in this regime, an algorithm can achieve constant lenient regret by identifying an arm with a mean greater than $1-\epsilon$ and exploiting it.
 However, the algorithm does not know whether such an arm exists, and if there is no such arm, a best arm-identification scheme will perform poorly.
 Our algorithm naturally identifies such arms when they exist, while maintaining good lenient regret otherwise.
+Similarly, algorithms such as of \cite{bubeck2013bounded} cannot be applied to achieve constant regret, since they require knowing the value of the optimal arm, which is even a stronger requirement than knowing that $\mu^*>1-\epsilon$.

-\textbf{Comparison to MAB algorithms: } Asymptotically optimal MAB algorithms sample suboptimal arms according to the lower bound, i.e., for any suboptimal arm $a$, $ \limsup_{T\to\infty}\frac{N_a(T)}{\ln T} \le \frac{f(\dr{a})}{\klBin\br*{\mu_a,\mu^*}}$.
+\textbf{Comparison to MAB algorithms: } Asymptotically optimal MAB algorithms sample suboptimal arms according to the lower bound, i.e., for any suboptimal arm $a$, $ \limsup_{T\to\infty}\frac{N_a(T)}{\ln T} \le \frac{1}{\klBin\br*{\mu_a,\mu^*}}$.
 This, in turn, leads to a lenient regret bound of

-that holds for both the vanilla TS and KL-UCB \citep{garivier2011kl}.
-First notice that the bound of \Cref{eq:upper bound asymptotic}, that depends on $\klBin\br*{\frac{\mu_a}{1-\epsilon},\frac{\mu^*}{1-\epsilon}}$, strictly improves the bounds for the standard algorithms.
+that holds for both the vanilla TS \citep{kaufmann2012thompson} and KL-UCB \citep{garivier2011kl}.
+First notice that the bound of \Cref{eq:upper bound asymptotic}, that depends on $\klBin\br*{\frac{\mu_a}{1-\epsilon},\frac{\mu^*}{1-\epsilon}}$, strictly improves the bounds for the standard algorithms (see Appendix \ref{appendix:standard lenient comparison} for further details).
 Moreover, $\epsilon$-TS achieves constant regret when $\mu^*>1-\epsilon$, and its regret quickly diminishes when approaching this regime.
 This comes in contrast to standard MAB algorithms, that achieve logarithmic regret in these regimes.
-To illustrate the improvement of $\epsilon$-TS, in comparison to standard algorithms, we present the ratio between the asymptotic bounds of \Cref{eq:lenient regret standard} and \Cref{eq:upper bound asymptotic} in \Cref{figure:regret ratio}.
+To illustrate the improvement of $\epsilon$-TS, in comparison to standard algorithms, we present the ratio between the asymptotic bounds of Equations \eqref{eq:lenient regret standard} and \eqref{eq:upper bound asymptotic} in \Cref{figure:regret ratio}.

 Before presenting the proof, we return to the $\epsilon$-gap function $f(\dr{}) = \dr{}\cdot\Ind{\dr{}>\epsilon}$.
 Recall that this function leads to the standard regret when all gaps are larger than $\epsilon$.
 Thus, our algorithm can be applied in this case to greatly improve the performance (from the bound of \Cref{eq:lenient regret standard} to the bound of \Cref{eq:upper bound asymptotic}), even in terms of the standard regret.